Let me tell you a little story...

 When I started using natural sponges, few years ago, I was so happy to have found a painting method that doesn’t involve the creation of extra plastic.

 I thought, they are natural, which means it’s good for the environment.
 While I associated Synthetic Sponges to plastic = bad, because, really, who needs more plastic on this planet?

 I put together a beautiful course, painted a lot with natural sponges, created collections and stunning artworks.

-	And then, a while back, someone pointed out to me that natural sponges are living creatures and, in probably in certain countries more than others, it’s considered unacceptable to take them away from their natural habitat, whether you use them for personal care or for art and decor.
+And then, a while back, someone pointed out to me that natural sponges are living creatures and it’s considered unacceptable to take them away from their natural habitat, whether you use them for personal care or for art and decor.

 I spent 2 nights with my eyes wide open (big over-thinker here!), tossing and turning while thinking about my choice and especially about the role my actions and their consequences have on this planet.

 I’ll be honest, I never thought about what I could be harming by picking natural sponges as a tool to create my art.